reflexsoar/reflex-docs/docs/detections/repositories.md

 * No; a Detection provide by a subscribed Repository cannot be modified or deleted unless you unsubscribe from the Repository first.
 Then, a copy of the Detection will be made available for modification or deletion.

-*4. How can modify a Detection in a Repository to make it work for me?*
+*4. How can I modify a Detection in a Repository to make it work for me?*

 * The best way to leverage Detections derived from a Detection Repository is to utilize [Exclusions](index.md/#exclusions).
 To do this, locate the Detection Rule you wish to add an Exclusion to, click `Manage` | `Edit Detection`, select `Exclusions`, and click `New Exclusion`.